QuiltMC/developer-wiki/wiki/items/armor.md

 Now that you have added these, and reloaded your game, you should be able to view your fancy armor!

-## Finishing It Up
+## Final Steps

-The final step is to [add translation keys](../items/first-item#language-translation) for your armor's items.
+The last thing to do is [adding translation keys](../items/first-item#language-translation) for your armor's items.
 Once you've done that, you might also want to [add recipes for your armor](../data/adding-recipes).